-Years ago I was present at a conference being held in a local church.
+Years ago I was present at a conference being held at a church.
 No Psalms were sung and our time together was not opened with a call to worship or closed with a benediction.
-Clearly the format was that of a lecture, not the public proclamation of God’s Word.
+Clearly the format was that of a lecture, not the public assembly of God’s people in worship.
 In such a context I felt comfortable wearing my hat, even though the conference was taking place in the church’s sanctuary.
-However I was reprimanded by an older man afterwards who thought this to be inappropriate.
+However I was reprimanded by an older man who thought this to be inappropriate.
 I respectfully disagreed with his reasoning but did not don my hat again, lest I cause my brother offence.

-Yet despite being comfortable wearing my hat in a church, I never would have thought of wearing my hat in the worship service myself.
+Yet despite being comfortable wearing my hat in a church building, I never would have thought of wearing my hat in the worship service itself.
 And, for that matter, never once in all my life as a Christian have I seen a man wear a hat in worship.
 What accounts for this practice?

 I think that this is likely a residue of a custom that we haven’t shaken yet.
 The head covering for women has been cast off but not the non-head covering for men, perhaps for no other reason that the former is physically or visually significant but not the latter.
-That being the case, we might think it is something that we should be indifferent to.
+That being the case, we might think it is something to which we may or should be indifferent.
 Yet as we examine 1 Corinthians 11:2-16, we see that it addresses both men and women.
 In fact, the practice of head covering has much to teach women and men about their place in God’s world and the public assemblies of Christ’s church.